Change is an inevitable part of our life; as they say. And everything that has to improve requires change.

 9. Ditch The Diet Foods

 The very popular diet foods in the market attract people who want faster weight loss methods.
-These foods are often labeled as “fat-free”, “low cholesterol” or “zero trans-fat” but they lack the essential nutrients that natural foods can provide us.
+These foods are often labelled as “fat-free”, “low cholesterol” or “zero trans-fat” but they lack the essential nutrients that natural foods can provide us.

 Instead of promoting these artificial diets, one should rely on consuming whole foods such as wholegrain, vegetables, and fruits.